codeneuro/neurofinder/README.md

 Develop algorithms interactively in the browser using Jupyter notebooks -- or download the data locally and develop in your favorite computing environment.
 Then have your algorithms automatically deployed and tested in the cloud.

-## explore the data and algorithms in interactive notebooks
+## explore the training data in interactive notebooks
 1. Go to [neurofinder](http://neurofinder.codeneuro.org)
 2. Click on the notebook link
 3. Explore the tutorial notebooks to learn about data formats and run example algorithms